-The Australian Tourism Industry Council (ATIC) has introduced an integrated framework for Australia's business quality programs, which incorporate existing programs such as the Australian Tourism Accreditation Program, Star Ratings program, and the Australian Tourism Awards.
+The Australian Tourism Industry Council (ATIC) has an integrated framework for Australia's quality business programs, which incorporates existing programs including the Quality Tourism Accredited Business program (QTAB), Star Ratings and the Australian Tourism Awards.
 This framework is known as the Quality Tourism Framework (QTF).

-Under the QTF, there have been changes to requirements for the Queensland Tourism Awards (QTA), which all entrants must meet.
-The QTF, will provide greater efficiencies for those who are engaged across multiple programs and provide an assurance of minimum standards being met by all.
+Under the QTF, there are requirements for the Queensland Tourism Awards (QTA), which all entrants must meet in order to be eligible for the national award categories.
+The QTF provides greater efficiencies for those who are engaged across multiple programs and guarantees a minimum standard in business management is maintained by all nominees.